Julien Meyrat | 15 février 2016 |

-Almost one tenth of European pharmaceutical R&D investments in 2014 took place in Belgium.
+Almost one tenth of European pharmaceutical R&D investment in 2014 took place in Belgium.

-The pharmaceutical industry furthermore signed a “future deal” with the federal government in 2015, aiming to consolidate its good position (ease of access to recent treatments, modernisation of procedures, etc.).
+In July 2015, the pharmaceutical industry signed a “pact for the future” with the federal government, aimed at consolidating its strong position (easier access to recent treatments, modernization of procedures, etc.).

 The Belgian biopharmaceutical sector in figures

-- A unique ecosystem of multinationals, biotech firms and specialised SMEs
+A unique ecosystem of multinationals, biotech firms and specialized SMEs

-- A pole of attraction for clinical trials: no. 1 in Europe and no. 2 on a global level*
+A magnet for clinical trials: no. 1 in Europe and no. 2 worldwide*.

-A unique geostrategic positioning: an asset for distribution in Europe
+A unique geostrategic location: an asset for distribution in Europe

-* Based on the number of clinical trials per inhabitant.
+* Based on the number of clinical trials per capita

 Source: Pharma figures 2014, Clinical trial.gov (September 2014) www.processpropre.fr